 Can I change the terms of the original lease for my subtenants?

 No, all the original terms in the lease agreement equally apply to your subtenants, and you cannot change them.
 You can add restrictions, however, by clearly defining each one on your sublease agreement.
 Such restrictions include barring the subtenant from having pets or smoking on the property.

 What are the steps to ending a sublease agreement?

 If your subtenants don’t follow the terms of the lease, you have the option to evict them.
 You will need to provide a 30-day notice that indicates the reason for the eviction and what they can do to fix the problem.

 If they don’t attempt to remedy the issue (either by paying their late rent or for the damages they’ve caused), you can serve them an eviction notice.
-Just like a landlord evicting a tenant, you would post this notice on the door of the rental or by mailing it out.
+Like a landlord evicting a tenant, you would post this notice on the rental property’s door or by mailing it out.

 You will then need to argue your case in court, giving your subtenants a chance to bring up any counterclaims.
 If you win the case, your subtenants will have to move out.

-Do I really need to create an agreement for subletting?
+Do I need to create an agreement for subletting?

-Since a sublease agreement is a legally binding contract between you and your subtenants, it’s an important document to have in the event things go wrong with your arrangement A clearly worded sublease agreement can provide the proof and protection you need if anything goes awry during the sublease period.
+Since a sublease agreement is a legally binding contract between you and your subtenants, it’s important to have if things go wrong with your arrangement.
+A worded sublease agreement can provide the proof and protection you need if anything goes awry during the sublease period.